Classifying group actions on hyperbolic spaces: Isotropic weakly hyperbolic groups.

 \begin{proof}[Proof of Proposition \ref{Prop:qm-intr}] Suppose that $q\colon G\to \RR$ is an unbounded quasi-morphism subordinate to a general type action of a group $G$ on a hyperbolic space $S$.
+Replacing $q$ with $\widetilde q$ (see the discussion before Lemma \ref{Lem:qgg-1}) we can assume that $q$ is a quasi-character.
 Since $q$ is unbounded, there is $g\in G$ such that $|q(g)|>D(q)$.
 By Lemma \ref{Lem:qgg-1}, $g\in \L(G\act S)$ and $g\not\sGS g^{-1}$.
 By Theorem \ref{Thm:Iso}, this implies that the action $G\act S$ is not weakly isotropic.
 Hence, $G$ is not isotropic by Proposition \ref{Prop:IsoEqDef}. \end{proof}

 \begin{cor} \begin{enumerate} \item[(a)] Let $G=H_{A^t=B}$ be an $HNN$-extension of a group $H$ with associated subgroups $A$ and $B$.
 If $A\ne H\ne B$, then $G$ is an anisotropic weakly hyperbolic group.